 Severance Pay in Thailand: Final thoughts

 Thai employers are strongly advised to exercise great care when they terminate employees.
 This is because labour laws in Thailand generally favour the employee.
 As such, careful practise should be undertaken to make sure that an employee’s termination complies with the law.
 Otherwise, there will be a knock-on effect in terms of reputation but also in finances.
-For those who are unfamiliar with Thailand’s labour laws and their nuances, it’s always advisable to seek advice from an appropriate expert.
+For those who are unfamiliar with Thailand’s labour laws and their nuances, it’s always advisable to seek advice from an appropriate headhunter and recruitment expert.